k1nd0ne/ScapyWifi/README.md

 ![alt text](https://github.com/k1nd0ne/ScapyWifi/blob/master/screnshots/Screen_1.png)

-The module have to be used in the following order to desmonstrate the Attack :
+The module have to be used in the following order to demonstrate the Attack :
 Sniffer->Grabber->Cracker

 Start the Sniffer and see if you can find the Test access point you configured in the AP list. (**Remember it is illegal to hack into an AP you don't own**).
 Hit the **CTRL+C** control to end the sniffing process.